 So, this can briefly be described as the first period of the band.
 From 1982 up until 1986.
 Ray Babula – Guitar, Mike Rogers – Drums, Ray Palm – Guitar, Al Duscai – Bass and Scott Dunn – Vocals.
 My info says that during this early period you were mainly doing covers at parties or small gigs.
 Do you remember what songs you used to cover?

 We were without a permanent singer Scott had been with us a very limited time.
 During that period, we had tried a few different singers.
 If we were going to play somewhere, we found someone to do the job.
 That was our way of screening.
 If you couldn’t handle it thrown at you then we needed to move on.
 They were cover songs the work was already done by someone else.
 I felt if you wanted to be a front man and couldn’t handle doing something that was already there then it was time to reevaluate.
 We weren’t really doing much as far as playing a lot of places.
 Most of the time we were focused on keeping things professional and getting better as a band.

-I am more than sure that a very important moment on the band’s saga was the one that Bob Mass entered Sanctum for the vocal spot.
-Well who was Bill Clifford and how he introduced Bob to the band?
+I am more than sure that a very important moment on the band’s saga was when Bob Mass entered Sanctum for the vocal spot.
+Well, who was Bill Clifford and how did he introduce Bob to the band?

 Bill is a long-time friend the family.
 We go back to elementary school which was a long time ago.
 He has always gone and listened to local bands and mentioned Bob had been looking for a band.
 I knew that if Bill was going to bring someone around, he wasn’t wasting my time.
 Bill is also the person who suggested the bands name.
 No one was aware of that I think until now.